michaelgobz/swiftmovers/client/README.md

 ```

 > Note:
-> If you see CORS errors, check [CORS configuration](https://docs.saleor.io/docs/3.x/developer/running-saleor/configuration#allowed_client_hosts) of your Saleor instance or CORS settings in the Cloud Console.
+> If you see CORS errors, check [CORS configuration](https://docs.swiftmovers.io/docs/3.x/developer/running-swiftmovers/configuration#allowed_client_hosts) of your swiftmovers instance or CORS settings in the Cloud Console.

 ## Docs